remy/clite/README.md

 - automatically creates aliases for all your CLI commands and options using [abbrev](https://www.npmjs.com/package/abbrev)
 - supports boolean flags, options and aliases using [minimist](https://www.npmjs.org/minimist)
 - promise based (note that promises are polyfilled in node < 4, using [es6-promise](https://www.npmjs.com/es6-promise))
+- command modules are lazy loaded, which reduces boot and exit time in your CLI tool

 ## Usage